builtbybrayne/salarydates/README.md

 The brief stated a 'small' command line utility.
 There are a few different interpretations of the word 'small'.
 Based on the requirements for OOD and unit testing I figured that a straight hack script was not going to be an ideal solution.
 So I decided to go for a standardised project structure that could easily scale.

 Likewise I decided to make use of inheritance and helper classes split into seperate files to illustrate that opinionated philosophy.
-If I needed to rush a project out the door for a client and didn't need scalability, I could just have easily reduced the `/src` contents down to a single file or two, utilising functional programming paradigms.
+If I needed to rush a project out the door for a client and didn't need scalability, I could just have easily reduced the `/src` contents down to a single file or two, mixing in functional programming paradigms.

 #### Composer

-I decided to use [Composer](https://getcomposer.org/) partly for fun, but also because it allows me to include and version manage some great third party libraries.
+I decided to use [Composer](https://getcomposer.org/) partly for fun, but also because it neatly allows me to include and version manage some great third party libraries.
 Particularly

 * [Carbon](https://packagist.org/packages/nesbot/carbon) for the date calculations
 * [PHPUnit](https://packagist.org/packages/phpunit/phpunit) for unit testing
 * [GetOpt](https://packagist.org/packages/ulrichsg/getopt-php), for command line options.
 I perhaps didn't need to use this, but I do feel a command line utility should adhere to standards and expectations if at all possible.
 Otherwise they can end up being really obtuse.

-I also took the opportunity to upload [a few additional useful packages](https://packagist.org/packages/perchten/) I've collected and wanted to expose for easier integration in the future and elsewhere.
+I also took the opportunity to upload a few [additional useful packages](https://packagist.org/packages/perchten/) I've written or collected and wanted to expose for easier integration in the future and elsewhere.

 #### Executables